quanhoang-pm/quanhoang-pm.github.io/_posts/2020-06-22-unstoppable Program and How to Stop It.md

         except KeyboardInterrupt:
             ...
 ```
 Our program must contain a finite number of characters, hence we can not naively implement the idea above.
 However, there is some kind of repetition here, it suggests us define a function to somehow shift the second `try` statement (at $4^\text{th}$ line) to the first `try` statement (at $1^\text{st}$ line).
-By some logical thinking, I can obtain the code below.
+By some logical thinking, I can come up with the code below.
 ```py
 def properInfiniteLoop():
     try: